coolcourd/migbin/readme.md

 Example:
 * listwp domain.com
 #### lftpline
 Prompts for lftp creds to autogenerate lftp line.

-Passwords w/ the characte '\' will need to be reviewed.
+##### flags
+* -go --opens lftp connection instead of printing line
 #### mailprep
 Prompts you for a list of imap lines and creates email accounts for you.
 Does not play nicely with some passwords.